Supplier Relationship Management & Supplier Experience Management in Practice

 If implemented well, there are numerous benefits of a Supplier Relationship Management platform, including:

-- It is performance-based and as such, a great tool for certain supplier categories, especially those in which only quantitative data is used for measuring performance.
-Buying organizations in such categories are heavily reliant on being able to measure trackable deliverables to manage high impact situations so well-thought-out Supplier Relationship Management strategies combined with comprehensive Supplier Relationship Management software play a vital role in ensuring processes like production and IT are not disrupted.
+It is performance-based and a great tool for certain supplier categories, especially those in which only quantitative data is used for measuring performance.
+Buying organizations in such categories rely heavily on measuring trackable deliverables to manage high-impact situations, so well-thought-out Supplier Relationship Management strategies combined with a comprehensive Supplier Relationship Management analytics platform play a vital role in ensuring processes like production and IT are not disrupted.

-- There is the possibility of utilizing it to drive innovation management.
-For example, it can enable organizations to broadcast a request for innovation, receive feedback from suppliers, and generate a pipeline of ideas.
+There is the possibility of utilizing it to drive innovation management.
+For example, it can enable organizations to broadcast a request for innovation, receive supplier feedback, and generate a pipeline of ideas.

-- SRM allows for transparency and perspective for the supplier on how their customer, the buying organization, perceives them and their services.
-However, in practice this is often poorly executed.
+A Supplier Relationship Management platform allows for transparency and perspective for the supplier on how their customer, the buying organization, perceives them and their services.
+However, in practice, this is often poorly executed.

 Despite the advantages of Supplier Relationship Management discussed above, the ecosystem and the industry have changed in recent years.
 This has revealed certain disadvantages when adopting the Supplier Relationship Management model.